-When making merguez at home, you may opt to feed the mixture into sausage casings or simply shape the mixture into patties or cylinders.
-You'll want to have merguez spice mix and harissa on hand, two fundamental ingredients that contribute to the sausage's signature taste and color.
+When making merguez at home, you can feed the mixture into sausage casings or simply shape it into patties or cylinders.
+You will want to have merguez spice mix and harissa (a spiced chili paste) on hand.
+They contribute to the sausage's signature taste and color.
 Feel free to make your own merguez spice mix or use store-bought.

-As with any sausage, fat is the key to the best flavor and texture.
+As with any sausage, fat is the key to creating the best flavor and texture.
 Try not to skimp too much on the fat if you feel the need to adjust the recipe.

 - 1 pound/500 grams ground beef (or lamb)

 - 4 ounces/120 grams fat (ground or finely chopped)

 - 3 cloves garlic (finely chopped or pressed)

 - 2 tablespoons fresh cilantro (fresh, chopped )

 - 2–3 teaspoons harissa

 - In a large bowl, combine all ingredients except sausage casings (if using) in a large bowl.

 - Knead the mixture well to evenly distribute the spices, herbs, and harissa.